obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 ## Welcome to the Wetropolis Quiz on extreme rainfall and river flooding!
 Work together?

-Q1: How long does it (approximately) take for the steel ball to fall through the Galtonboard?
+Q1: How long does it (approximately) take for the steel ball to fall through the Galtonboard(s)?

-a) 1 second;	b) 10 seconds; c) 100 seconds?
+a) 1 second; b) 10 seconds; or, c) 100 seconds?

 That is the length of a day in Wetropolis, a Wetropolis day —with new SI unit wd.

-ANSWER: b) Wetropolis day or wd is 10 seconds.
+ANSWER: b) The Wetropolis day or wd is 10 seconds.

-Q2: Notice which two lights light up during a wd (Wetropolis day) and notice what happens in the river set-up with rain falling into the moor and reservoir.
+Q2: Notice which two lights light up on the Galton board(s) during a wd (Wetropolis day)and notice what happens in the river set-up with rain falling on the moor and reservoir.

 When the lights in channels “2 seconds” and “moor” lit up, what happens in the set-up?

-a) rain falls for 4s in the reservoir; b) there is no rain; c) rain falls for 2s in the moor.
+a) Rain falls for 4s in the reservoir; b) there is no rain; c) rain falls for 2s in the moor.

-ANSWER: c) rain falls for 2 seconds in the moor (the box with the porous particles representing a porous peat moor, say).
+ANSWER: c) Rain falls for 2 seconds in the moor (the box with the porous particles representing a porous peat moor, say).

 Q3: There are 4 rain duration outcomes (that is: 1s,2s,4s,9s of rainfall per wd) and 4 rain location outcomes (that is: rainfall in reservoir, in reservoir & moor, in moor, no rain).